jonm/ignite-karaoke/README.md

 # Ignite Karaoke

 To get started, just clone this repository and then open `karaoke.html` in your browser.
 Have fun!
+Also being served at https://karaoke.jonm.dev/ !

-If you want to add photos, just add their URLs to the `local_images` variable in `karaoke.js`!
+If you want to add photos, just add their URLs to the `images.js` file!

 ## What is it?